-Buying your first home is a milestone moment — and for many millennials, parents are naturally involved in the process.
-Not only can parents provide financial guidance and wisdom gleaned from their own home-buying experiences, but a growing number also help their children finance the purchase.
+Buying a first home is a milestone moment — and for many millennials, parents are naturally involved in the process.
+Not only can you provide financial guidance and wisdom gleaned from your own home-buying experiences, but a growing number of parents also help their children finance the purchase.

 Help with money and more

 As a parent, one of the best ways you can assist your child during the home-buying process is simply by sharing hard-won financial and real estate advice drawn from your own experiences.
-The market may have changed since you purchased your first home, but many of the lessons you learned through purchasing and owning that abode remain timeless — and can provide a vital perspective, clarity and set of criteria that can help guide a process your child may find a bit overwhelming.
+The market may have changed since you purchased your first home, but many of the lessons you learned remain timeless — and can provide a vital perspective, clarity and set of criteria to help your child navigate a process that may be overwhelming.

 Keep taxes and other ramifications in mind

 You want to help your children.
 That’s a given.
 But you also want to be sure that the assistance you provide doesn’t adversely affect your own financial situation.
-If you choose to gift money for a down payment in 2017, the IRS may impose tax on gifts of over $14,000 per person; this means you and your spouse may be able to gift your child a total of $28,000 in a calendar year tax-free.**
+If you choose to gift money for a down payment, be aware it will impact gift and estate tax lifetime exemptions.2 Always consult your tax professional before making any gifting decisions.

-Also check with your lender to find out if your child’s loan of choice places any restrictions on gifted down payments — some conventional loans allow down payments to be gifted but only if the borrower is putting down at least 5 percent from their own funds.
+Also check with your lender to find out if your child’s loan of choice places any restrictions on gifted down payments — some conventional loans allow down payments to be gifted but only if the borrower is putting down at least 5% of their own funds.

 If you plan to be a co-borrower, consider your own debt-to-income ratio.
 As a co-borrower, you’ll take on the debt from your child’s mortgage, even if he or she is paying the bills, which could prevent you from obtaining other loans or financing options in the future.